siderolabs/omni-docs/content/docs/how-to-guides/how-to-create-machine-classes/index.md

 ---
-title: "How to Create a Machine Class"
+title: "Create a Machine Class"
 description: "A guide on how to create a machine class."
 date: 2023-10-25T17:19:38+04:00
 draft: false